This article originally appeared in Climbing in 2018.

 One of the best ways to see progress is to try a challenging project—ideally something that inspires you.
 Projecting illuminates one’s strengths and weaknesses.
 Particularly good at roof climbing, but horrible on slabs?
 Seek out a handful of slab projects to round out your skills, and save the roof routes for when you need cheering up from the slab beatdown.
 It’s motivating to see hard climbs come together.
 Patience is the key here: Don’t expect to do all the moves on your first go, and remind yourself that if you’re trying hard, anchors or not, you are improving!

-With seven 5.15s to his name, Jonathan Siegrist believes that his foundation of climbing on rock led to his later successes through systematic training.
+With numerous 5.15s to his name, Jonathan Siegrist is one of America’s premier sport climbers, and he believes that his foundation of climbing on rock led to his later successes through systematic training.